 Heavy timber elements have long been recognized for having excellent performance in fire due to the beneficial effects of charring.
 In a fire event, a layer of char insulates the unburned wood forming an insulating layer that slows down further combustion.
 Charring of wood can also protect non-combustible steel elements and therefore can achieve Fire Resistance Ratings (FRR).
-Industry testing has modelled charring rates as predictable functions of time, meaning that sacrificial char layers in beams and columns can be designed such that the reduced effective cross-section can effectively carry structural load.
+Industry testing has modeled charring rates as predictable functions of time, meaning that sacrificial char layers in beams and columns can be designed such that the reduced effective cross-section can effectively carry the structural load.

 Technical Report No. 10

 Technical Report No. 10 (TR 10), published by the American Wood Council, is a widely recognized document pertaining to the fire safety design of timber structures in North America.
 Both the NDS in the US and the CSA O86 in Canada reference this report.

 Section 3.1.1 of the TR 10 outlines a method for calculating the effective char depth, achar, for a given FRR.

 As an example, a nominal char rate (or nominal char depth over time), βn, of 1.5”/hr corresponds to an effective char rate, βeff, of 1.8”/hr, and an effective char depth, achar, of 1.8” for a 1-hour FRR.
 This means a designer must add an additional 1.8” to the bottom and side faces of their cross-section to achieve a 1-hour fire-resistance rating (top of members is assumed to be covered with a Cross Laminated Timber Floor panel(CLT panel).
 According to the TR 10, the nominal char depth is adjusted to account for the pyrolysis zone, the layer of material in the process of charring between unaffected and fully charred wood.